Last Updated on November 17, 2023 by Maryam Siddiqui

 Thus, with the changes affected, retirees who apply for NHR will be taxed at 10% (instead of a total tax exemption) on pensions paid by their country of origin.

-This is, however, a rate that is still extremely low, compared to the taxation of other countries, which can even exceed 50%.
+This is, however, a rate still extremely low compared to other countries’ taxation, which can even exceed 50%.

 It is also important to note that the mentioned 10% rate is fixed.
-So it and does not vary according to the amount of retirement income.
+So, it does not vary according to the amount of retirement income.

 In a standard situation in Portugal, retirement income would have to be taxed by the general regime for Portuguese citizens, which may reach up to the rate of 48%.

-It’s important to emphasize that this is a regime that has received praise but also a lot of criticism, both internally (in Portugal) and abroad.
+It’s important to emphasize that this regime has received praise but also a lot of criticism, both internally (in Portugal) and abroad.

 For this reason, regarding the possibility of further changes, we recommend you carry out the application as soon as possible.
 So that you profit from the current benefits.

 Updated Rules – November 2023